 Business grants offer funds that your business doesn’t have to repay, usually up to around $15,000.
 However, grants are mostly available to nonprofits and can be highly competitive.

 Personal loans can be a good choice if you need seed funding to start a new business.
-But a personal loan to fund a business comes with some risk: You’ll be responsible for payments even if your business shuts down.
+But a personal loan to fund a business comes with some risk: You’ll still be responsible for payments even if your business shuts down.

 Recap: These lenders offer the best low-interest business loans